-(excerpt from my upcoming book, Enough: Clear Your Clutter.
-Change the World.)
+(excerpt from my upcoming book, Simple Enough: Create Space for What Matters.)

 You’ve probably noticed simplicity is a hot topic that appears to be reaching a tipping point.
 Here are a couple reasons why.

 We are drowning in clutter and information overload.
 People are overwhelmed, exhausted, and unhappy.
 Some are depressed, others anxious.